urvashikumawatuk-spec/amazon-fashion-product-similarity/README.md

-# SAP Labs Assignment – Multimodal Product Similarity Search
+# Amazon Fashion – Multimodal Product Similarity Search

 ## Overview

-This project implements a **multimodal product similarity search system** for the Amazon Fashion dataset as part of the SAP Labs assignment.
+This project implements a **multimodal product similarity search system** for the Amazon Fashion dataset.

 The goal is to retrieve products that are similar to a given query product by leveraging information from multiple modalities instead of relying solely on textual matching.